 Before I dive in, I need to be super clear: I’m not a lawyer.
 Never have been, and don’t plan on becoming one.
-This is not legal advice: use at your own risk, no animals were harmed, some objects may appear smaller, and so on and so on.
+This is not legal advice; use it at your own risk, no animals were harmed, some objects may appear smaller, and so on and so on.

 That being said, what follows is my pretty clear opinion, which I believe to be relatively accurate.